 Musculoskeletal manifestations: Hydroxychloroquine is the initial drug of choice for lupus arthritis.
 If no response, methotrexate or leflunomide can be considered.
 Belimumab and rituximab can be considered in refractory cases.

 Cardiopulmonary manifestations: Serositis usually responds to NSAIDs or moderate to high dose oral corticosteroids.
 Hydroxychloroquine and methotrexate can be considered as steroid-sparing agents.
-Acute lupus pneumonitis requires high dose IV pulse corticosteroids while plasmaphereses and/or cyclophosphamide may be needed if diffuse alveolar hemorrhage present.
+Acute lupus pneumonitis requires high dose IV pulse corticosteroids, while plasmaphereses and/or cyclophosphamide may be needed if the diffuse alveolar hemorrhage is present.
 Interstitial lung disease can e managed by low to moderate dose corticosteroids with immunosuppressive agents such as azathioprine or mycophenolate mofetil.
 Pulmonary arterial hypertension requires vasodilator therapy, while thrombotic complications such as pulmonary embolism require anticoagulation.
-High-dose corticosteroids are required for the management of myocarditis and coronary arteritis.
+Therefore, high-dose corticosteroids are necessary to manage myocarditis and coronary arteritis.

-Other management considerations: Hydroxychloroquine shall be used in all patients with SLE given its benefits beyond just the management of active manifestations including anti-thrombotic properties, and preventing flares.
+Other management considerations: Hydroxychloroquine shall be used in all patients with SLE given its benefits beyond just managing active manifestations, including anti-thrombotic properties, and preventing flares.
 Patients on hydroxychloroquine will require regular ophthalmology exams to monitor for the rare but irreversible maculopathy associated with this drug.
-Corticosteroids are very frequently used in SLE, with many patients unable to completely taper them.
-Long term adverse effects of corticosteroids shall be considered and monitored for including osteoporosis, glaucoma, cataract, and avascular necrosis.
-Patients on high dose corticosteroids will also need antibiotic prophylaxis to prevent infections.
+Corticosteroids are frequently used in SLE, with many patients unable to taper them completely.
+Long-term adverse effects of corticosteroids shall be considered and monitored, including osteoporosis, glaucoma, cataract, and avascular necrosis.
+Patients on high-dose corticosteroids will also need antibiotic prophylaxis to prevent infections.
 Most immunosuppressive agents used in SLE have several potential adverse effects ranging from cytopenias and hepatotoxicity with most to an increased risk of urinary bladder cancer with cyclophosphamide.
 These patients shall be appropriately and closely monitored for adverse effects of these agents.

 SLE is a systemic disease with multiorgan involvement, and several other diseases can mimic SLE.